DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-tables/manipulate-table-elements.md

 ## Stretch Table Cells
-You can stretch a cell so that it occupies several rows and columns.
-To stretch a cell across several columns, remove a neighboring cell by pressing DELETE or selecting the **Delete Cell** command in the **Action** category.
+You can stretch a cell to occupy several rows and columns.
+To stretch a cell across several columns, press DELETE or select the **Delete Cell** command in the **Action** category to remove a neighboring cell.

 ![](../../../../images/eurd-web-table-control-cell-column-span.png)